israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  > console.log(access); // logs "Access granted"
  >```

- Use multiple conditions like in a multiple-conditions IF statement
+ Use multiple conditions like in a multiple-conditions IF statement.
  >```
  > var condition1 = true,
  >     condition2 = false,